edcarp/python-intermediate-esces/_episodes/07-pandas-matplotlib.md

 teaching: 40
 exercises: 65
 questions:
-    - "What other tools can I use to create plots apart from ggplot?"
+    - "What tools can I use to create plots?"
     - "Why should I use Python to create plots?"
 objectives:
     - "Import the pyplot toolbox to create figures in Python."
-    - "Use matplotlib to make adjustments to Pandas or plotnine objects."
+    - "Use matplotlib to make adjustments to Pandas objects."
 keypoints:
     - "Matplotlib is the engine behind plotnine and Pandas plots."
     - "The object-based nature of matplotlib plots enables their detailed customization after they have been created."